Rogue Trader Class Tier List (Patch 1.6)

 By BrokenBuilds WikiUpdated

-Pick Officer if you want the safest, strongest start.
-It carries new players through the whole campaign and opens the door to the two best support paths in the game.
-The build that wins on Unfair is never one class in isolation, though; it is a stack of three.
+Pick item:officer if you want the safest, strongest start.
+It carries new players through the whole campaign and opens the two best support paths in the game.
+The build that wins on Unfair is never one class in isolation; it is a stack of item:arch-militant damage behind an Officer-into-item:grand-strategist support backbone.

 Tier 1 Archetype Tier List